WFP-VAM/prism-app/README.md

 ### Committing Code

 By default, a pre-commit hook is defined to run linting tasks on all _staged_ code before allowing a commit.
 This occurs using the [lint-staged](https://github.com/okonet/lint-staged) package, and can be configured in `./package.json#lint-staged`.
 The precommit task can be run manually using `yarn precommit`.

-### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).